urbanrotnik/scinote-api-v1-docs/source/includes/_tasks.md

 }
 ```

-This endpoint retrieves a specific User Task entity, that belongs to a specific task.
+This endpoint retrieves a specific User Task relation, that belongs to a specific task.

 ### HTTP Request